Step 1: Access CloudWatch Dashboard - Smart Car Park Walkthrough

 What you should see

-- Zone breakdown: Charts comparing occupancy across Ground, Level 1, and Level 2
+- Zone cards: Ground Floor, Level 1, and Level 2 with occupied/available counts

 Something went wrong?
 Troubleshooting help